aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-open-office-xml-2007-and-2010-formats/_index.md

 ---
 title: Load in the Open Office XML 2007 and 2010 (.DOCX, .DOTX, .DOCM, .DOTM) Format
+description: "Aspose.Words for .NET allows you to work with different features supported on Open Office XML 2007 an 2010 Format import."
 type: docs
 weight: 60
 url: /net/load-in-the-open-office-xml-2007-and-2010-formats/